 Summerama is a wonderful program sponsored by Sydney councils up and down the coast.
 The program consists of various activities from sea kayaking to adventure boat tours to sustainable arts and crafts workshops for kids.

-There is a big juicy Australia Day long weekend to celebrate Australia’s National Day and there’s a lot to be done:
+There is a big juicy Australia Day long weekend (if you can take Monday off) to celebrate Australia’s National Day and there’s a lot to be done:

 Lots to do on Australia Day

 There’s the barbie, the snag, the beer and the cricket.
 There’s the drive, the beach, the surf and the who forgot the bottle opener?
 There’s the kids, the parents, the oldies, the flags and the face painting.
 We could go on but I know you wish we wouldn’t.